daveight/ankicode/execute-quiz.md

-### How to execute existing a code quiz
+## Executing a Code Quiz

-1) Create or import the quiz.
+1) Create or import a quiz.

 2) Open the quiz by clicking on it's title.